-b) Insider: an Insider is actually a legal shareholder with a valid share.
+b) Insider: An Insider is actually a legal shareholder with a valid share.
 However, less than t shareholders may conspire and try to recover the secret.
 In this case, these misbehaved shareholders are called Insiders.
-We assume that at most t-1 Insiders conspire in the proposed (t,m,n) - Group Oriented SS scheme.
+We assume that at most t - 1 Insiders conspire in the proposed scheme.

-Of course, within a tightly coupled group, if a dishonest participant (with a valid share) releases a wrong RC to the others but uses the correct RC to recover the secret for itself, then only it can obtain the correct secret while the others recover a wrong one.
+Of course, within a tightly coupled group, if a dishonest participant (with a valid share) releases a wrong RC to the others but uses a correct RC to recover the secret for itself, then only it can obtain the correct secret while the others recover a wrong one.
 This is actually about Cheater Detection/Identification [25] and Fairness in secret sharing, which goes beyond the scope of the paper.

-C. Our proposed scheme
+C. Our Proposed Scheme